GooseYArd/ssr250s/index.md

 =======

-The stock exhaust on the NC250 has the appearance of an aftermarket pipe, is fairly light (TKTKg), but lacks an internal spark arrestor.
+The stock exhaust on the NC250 has the appearance of an aftermarket pipe, is fairly light (4.8lb/2.2kg), but lacks an internal spark arrestor.

 I ordered a